bytes7bytes7/mapster/README.md

 - Do not need to inject your classes/functions with large amount of mappers anymore.
 Just inject with `Mapster`
 - Do not need to worry about the order of parameters
-- Do not need to know a specific mapper to map
+- Do not need to know a specific `Mapper` to map
-- Ability to specify mappers in a one place
+- Ability to specify `Mapper`s in a one place
 - Ability to redefine `Mapper`s

 ### Cons